 Precision Medicine Testing

 Precision medicine will no doubt help curve down this death toll.
-This will be done by factoring in a patient’s genetic make-up when prescribing them medications (known as pharmacogenetic testing), as we all react differently and what works for one patient may be contraindicated in another.
+This will be done by factoring in a patient’s genetic make-up when prescribing medications (known as pharmacogenetic testing), as we all react differently and what works for one patient may be contraindicated in another.
 How long will it take for that to be the standard of care for all patients?
 It could be as soon as a few years or less if the financiers of healthcare realize the benefits in both dollars and lives saved.

 Bring it All!